FITing-Tree: A Data-aware Index Structure: Index Inserts

-Therefore, in addition to the data items for a given segment, each segment in an \system{} contains an additional fixed-sized buffer.
-As shown in Algorithm~\ref{algo:insert}, new keys to be inserted into an \system{} are added to the buffer portion of the segment for which the key belongs to (line 2).
-This buffer is kept sorted in order to enable efficient search and merge operations.
-Once the buffer reaches its predetermined size ($\mathit{buffer\_size})$, the buffer is combined with the data in the segment (creating one sorted array of data) (line 5).
+Since the segments in \system{} are of variable size, the cost of an insert operation using the previously described in-place insertion strategy can be high, particularly for large error thresholds or uniform data that produces large segments with many data items.
+Specifically, on average, $\frac{|s|}{2}$ keys may need to be moved for a single insert operation, where $|s|$ is the number of locations in the segment.
+Therefore, a better approach for inserting new data items into a \system{} should amortize the cost of moving keys in the segment.

-Then, to ensure that the error condition is always satisfied when merging the buffer with the segment, we use the previously described segmentation algorithm (Algorithm~\ref{alg:streaming_alg}) in order to create a series of valid segments that satisfy the error threshold (line 6).
-Note that depending on the data, the number of segments generated after this process can be one (i.e., the data inserted into the buffer does not violate the error threshold) or several.
-Finally, for each of the new segments that are generated after the segmentation process, each is inserted into the tree (line 7-8) and the old page is removed (line 9).
+To reduce the overhead of moving data items inside a page when inserting a new item, each segment in a \system{} contains an additional fixed-size buffer instead of extra space at each end.
+More specifically, as shown in Algorithm~\ref{algo:insert}, new keys are added to the buffer portion of the segment for which the key belongs to (line 2).
+This buffer is kept sorted to enable efficient search and merge operations.

-Importantly, however, storing additional data inside a segment impacts how to locate a given item, as well as how the error is defined.
-More specifically, since searching for an item requires searching the segment's data (as described in the \textsc{SearchSegment} function in Algorithm~\ref{algo:lookup} of Section~\ref{sec:lookups}) as well as searching for the item in the buffer, we need to make sure that the error threshold that the user specifies is satisfied.
+Once the buffer reaches its predetermined size ($\mathit{buff})$, it is combined with the data in the segment and then re-segmented using the previously described segmentation algorithm (Algorithm~\ref{alg:streaming_alg}) to create a series of valid segments that satisfy the error threshold (line 5).
+Note that depending on the data, the number of segments after this process can be one (i.e., the data inserted into the buffer does not violate the error threshold) or several.
+Finally, each of the new segments generated from the segmentation process are inserted into the tree (line 6-7) and the old page is removed (line 8).

+Storing additional data inside a segment impacts how to locate a given item, as well as how the error is defined.
 Since adding a buffer for each segment can violate the error guarantees that \system{} provides, we transparently incorporate the buffer's size into the error parameter for the segmentation process.
-More formally, given a specified error of $error$, we transparently set the error threshold for the segmentation process to ($\mathit{error-buffer\_size}$).
-This ensures that, for any specified error, a lookup operation will satisfy the specified error even if the element is located in the buffer.
+More formally, given a specified error of $error$, we transparently set the error threshold for the segmentation process to ($\mathit{error-buff}$).
+This ensures that a lookup operation will satisfy the specified error even if the element is located in the buffer.